intrepidcs/eeacom-docs/docs/signal/signals.md

 </figure>
 </div>

-In signals we select or create the data types .
+In signals, we select or create the data types.
 1. Base Type
 2. Compute Method
 3. Data constraint